cameron-jack/NGSgeno/README.md

 Integrates robotic sample preparation and Illumina Miseq DNA sequencing of amplicons with the APF's Rodentity database.

 # To do
-1. Documentation!
+* Documentation!
 Sphinx docs of code.
-1. Modular indexing code
+* Modular indexing code
-2. New file generation/transaction code
+* New file generation/transaction code
-3. New resource manager - plates and files
-4. Secure access through SSL
+* Secure access through SSL
-5. Multi-user logins and user tracking (attach user to logs and user to uploads and transacted steps)
+* Multi-user logins and user tracking (attach user to logs and user to uploads and transacted steps)
-6. Access levels -> Superuser (can do everything), Admin (can perform various configurable actions), User - just run the pipeline and not change anything
+* Access levels -> Superuser (can do everything), Admin (can perform various configurable actions), User - just run the pipeline and not change anything
-7. Integrate inputs and outputs with automatic uploads to Lab Archives
+* Integrate inputs and outputs with automatic uploads to Lab Archives

 ## Dependencies